 So Barnsley relegation odds are common, but odds on Barnsley getting promoted shouldn’t be dismissed.
-In a league that has seen clubs such as Swansea, Bournemouth and Hull City climb through the divisions to play Premier League football, the Championship is certainly a league where anything can happen.
+In a league that has seen clubs such as Swansea and Bournemouth climb through the divisions to play Premier League football, League One is certainly a league where anything can happen.

 Barnsley manager betting odds can also be popular.
 Barnsley fans have seen ten different managers at the helm of their club in ten different seasons, so a change in manager is not a rare occurrence.
 As such, it’s worth keeping up to date with Barnsley FC manager news and Barnsley manager rumours to help you spot the value in Barnsley next manager odds.

-Barnsley F.C are a professional football club based in South Yorkshire, currently competing in the Championship.
+Barnsley F.C are a professional football club based in South Yorkshire, currently competing in League One.
 They are one of a small number of teams who have played in all four professional English divisions, including one season in the Premier League, and have spent more seasons in the English second tier than any other side.